tmonck/todo-rest/readme.md

  - **DELETE /todos/{id}** should remove the specified todo from the todos array on the server, and return an empty *204 No Content* response

- - **DELETE /todos** should remove all todos from the todos array on the server, and return an empty *204 No Content* response
+ - **DELETE /todos** should remove all todos from the todos array on the server, reset the next available id to 1, and return an empty *204 No Content* response
    (NOTE: This "delete everything" operation would not typically be recommended for a "normal" REST API, but is included here for ease of testing)